icub-tech-iit/documentation/docs/robot_calibration_types/standard_calibration_types.md

-# Calibration types available on iCub 2.X and R1 robots
+# Standard Calibration Types
-The aims of this document is to provide expert users with some technical information about `joints` calibration types on `R1` and `iCub` robots based on Ethernet in order to set the desired `zero position` of the robot.
+The aims of this document is to provide expert users with some technical information about `joints` calibration types on our robots (e.g., `iCub`, `ergoCub`, `R1`) that are based on Ethernet, in order to set the desired `zero position` of the robot.

 The type of calibration depends on the encoders and on the mechanics of the joints.